This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 We also visited a famous Ferris wheel inside a local amusement park.
 There you can take some nice pictures.

-After lunch, we droved around the Red forest, that was totally burned by radiation.
-As we were passing by, Dosimeters went crazy from all that radiation and for a brief time, I felt a little adrenaline spike.
+After lunch, we droved around the Red Forest, which was burned by radiation.
+As we were passing by, Dosimeters went crazy from all that radiation, and for a brief time, I felt a little adrenaline spike.

 We also visited a newly sealed reactor.
 It looked pretty safe from the outside, and there was no sign of higher radiation.
 Of course, they won’t let you go anywhere close, you will stand pretty far from the Chernobyl reactor.

-Radar base was not as secret as the Soviet government claimed it to be.
+The radar base was not as secret as the Soviet government claimed it to be.
 Once they turned it on, it made such an annoying noise thanks to its monstrous metal wires, locals started to be suspicious.
 They knew what was going on, but decided to keep their mouth shut.
-Unfortunately, after the Chernobyl accident, radar was turned off, abandoned and later partially torn apart by scraper hunters.
+Unfortunately, after the Chernobyl accident, radar was turned off, abandoned, and later partially torn apart by scraper hunters.

 The funny thing was, that most robots died only a few seconds after they entered the radioactive zone.
 The reason was, that they were calibrated and build based on misleading radiation reports from the Russian government, who purposely faked the numbers.
 Such a waste of talent and resources.